dsipaint/AMGN/runtime.md

 | listpermissions {user id/role id/plugin (optional)} | Show all permissions that have been granted to a certain user, discord role, or pre-defined group of users |
 | groups {create/destroy/add/remove/addperm/removeperm/list} | create or modify a group of discord users- put a group of discord users under one single group-name so it is easier to configure permissions for them |

+For more information about any of these commands, or plugin-commands, remember the help command can provide more information.

 ## Configuring plugin whitelists/blacklists
 It is simple enough to add a plugin to your bot with AMGN, but you may not want this plugin to be able to be used in every guild that the bot sits in.
 AMGN allows this to be specified with plugin whitelists/blacklists.
 There are 2 ways to do that